Middle Pickering Rural Historic District

 The Middle Pickering Rural Historic District also known as the Pickering & Pigeon Run Rural Historic District, is a national historic district that is located in Charlestown Township, East Pikeland Township, and West Pikeland Township, Chester County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1991.

 History and architectural features

 Adjacent to the Charlestown Village Historic District, the Middle Pickering Rural Historic District encompasses seventy-six contributing buildings, five contributing sites, and fifteen contributing structures that are located in rural northern Chester County.
 Included in this district are farmsteads that date to the eighteenth or nineteenth centuries, two Lutheran churches and cemeteries, the sites of two small industrial complexes, and the village of Merlin.
 Also located in the district but listed separately is the Oskar G. Stonorov House.

-It was listed on the National Register of Historic Places in 1991.